-A pulled muscle in lower back can make every day activities, such as sleeping and working, extremely difficult.
+A pulled muscle in the lower back can make everyday activities, such as sleeping and working, extremely difficult.
 Luckily, most pulled muscles heal fairly quickly and there are a number of treatments that you can try to help speed up the healing process.

 Pulled Muscle In Lower Back Symptoms